 Apart from the frosty, unfriendly, rude, and unhelpful reception staff, there is no breakfast, bottled water, wi-fi, or communal PC, as advertised on Agoda when booking.
 What this guest house does provide is noisy run-down accommodation with mouldy walls in the room and also in the bathroom.
 And, sharing the room with an army of ants that trails along the mattress and up across the wall and room.

 The air conditioning doesn’t work either.
 Although I did try to change rooms, the curt staff member treated me as if I was someone dragged up from the black lagoon, and so, we are stuck in this awful pre-paid room.

 The guest house is about 4 kilometres from the city centre (K2,500 on a bike taxi).
 The taxi prices quoted here are for 2 people, although I’m not sure that the taxi would halve the price for a one-person fare.

 Believe it or not, I like to find positives in every situation.
 So, these are the only positives I can think of for this guest house:

 - The location is about 300 metres to the train station and about 900 metres (K1,000) to the bus station

-- You can find a very good local restaurant across the road and a few doors up, which serves cheap and good local food.
-I didn’t see a name for the restaurant, otherwise I would include it here.
+- You can find a very good local restaurant across the road and a few doors up, which serves cheap and deliciously good authentic food.
+I didn’t see a name for the restaurant, otherwise I would include the name here also.
 Basically, it’s some old tables and chairs opening up to the road and that’s about it.

-We are making this trip up as we go and just looking at a map of Burma, then picking a spot to go to after some research on available and interesting sights.
+Making this trip up as we go, it’s a case of just looking at a map of Burma, then picking a spot to go to after some research on available and interesting sights.